 Disposable period products

-Menstrual cups and period underwear are all fantastic ways to eliminate a large amount of your usual plastic waste.
+Menstrual cups and period underwear are both fantastic ways to eliminate a large amount of your usual plastic waste.
 Tampons and pads may be what you’re used to, but the average menstruating person will go through a staggering 286 disposables every year.

 Shampoo bottles are another source of bathroom plastic that can quickly add up over time.
 Shampoo bars are a great alternative that not only removes the need for plastic, they’re also better for you.
 Most shampoo bars don’t contain the perfumes, chemicals, and harsh detergents that are in major brands of bottled shampoo.
 This means you won’t expose your body to toxic ingredients that can strip your hair and possibly disrupt your hormones.